The European Union nominates two cities to be Cultural Capital of Europe once…

-5 reasons why you’ll want to make Florence your next travel goal
+5 reasons to make Florence your next travel destination

 Ah Italian cuisine!
 It has become famous around the world.
 Many of its special delicacies such as ice cream rarely tastes better than when they are bought from shops on Italian streets.
 Besides that, Florence has specialties to offer than you won’t want to miss.